Observations in TNG: "Too Short a Season"

 "Haven"

-This shot clearly illustrates the changes done to the quarters set between "The Battle" and "Too Short a Season".
+This shot nicely illustrates the modifications to the quarters set between "The Battle" and "Too Short a Season".

 "The Battle"